 Group therapy provides a unique outlet for participants to interact and gain insight from one another, all under the guidance of a counselor.
-Part of the job as a group therapy counselor is documenting the session and its relation to clients’ treatment plans.
-Depending on your practice, insurers may require group therapy before they will reimburse you.
-A group therapy note is also a critical component of each client’s medical record and can enhance their mental health care.
+One of the most important aspects of your job as a group therapy counselor or therapist is detailing the key details of your session in regard to your patients' treatment plans.
+Some insurers may require you to conduct group therapy before they will reimburse you, but this depends on your practice.
+A group therapy note is also a critical component of each client's medical record and can enhance their mental health care.

-If you’re starting to offer group therapy or considering adding this service to your practice, you may be wondering how to document these sessions.
+If you're starting to offer group therapy sessions or considering adding this service to your practice, you may be wondering how to write group therapy notes.
 This post will explain what to include in a group therapy note and provide a few tips for writing better notes.

 Table of Contents

-- How to Write Better Group Therapy Notes
+Write Better Group Therapy Notes in Less Time

 What Is a Group Therapy Note?